 While this is a huge step forward in preventing accidents and will make the roads safer, accidents can still happen.
 Some other causes for truck accidents include:

 • Driver Skill Level

 • Driving Under the Influence of alcohol or drugs

 • Distracted Driving

-If you or a loved one has been involved in an accident with any type of truck, from a tractor trailer, dump truck, cement truck, garbage truck and other, you have rights and are entitled to benefits.
+If you or a loved one has been involved in an accident with any type of truck, such as a tractor trailer, dump truck, cement truck, garbage truck and other, you have rights and are entitled to benefits.

 From the moment you contact our truck accident injury lawyers, our focus will be on you and getting you the support and benefits you need and deserve.
 From the outset of your claim, you will receive guidance and expertise from our Accident Benefits team, who encompass the experience and focus necessary to advocate on your behalf.
 Our truck accident lawyers understand the insurance and medical system and will advocate on for your rights though your claim no matter how complex the dispute.

 If you’ve lost a loved one during a truck accident, our wrongful death lawyers can advise you on your family’s rights.